TRIVETOLOGY

 Blacksmith wrought stand dated 1761

 This may be the oldest pressing iron stand or trivet in my collection.
 Dated 1761, it precedes the Revolutionary War.
-I purchased it from an online auction in January 2020; you’ll find additional images here.
+I purchased it from Valley Auction (Dublin, VA) in their 1/04/20 Americana Auction on LiveAuctioneers.

 The entire stand measures 11 1/2″ x 4 3/4″ with three 1 1/4″ legs.
 The wooden handle portion is 4 1/4″ long.
 The two sides rise 1/2″ above the base to accommodate a pressing iron.
 Within the top circle are the initials T E ✦ M and the date 1761.